rodion-111/hello_world-/README.md

 blip - f;

 about game
-This is game for movement circle and function write "Hello,world!" list functions:
+This is game for movement player and function write "Hello,world!" list functions:
     Movement;
     sprint;